sushma280/Synthetic_monitoring/README.md

 This project is a simple synthetic monitoring system I built to **track server health** using Python, Prometheus, and Grafana.
 It collects **RTT**, **latency**, and **packet loss** metrics by pinging target servers and visualizing the data in real-time.

-🎓 Built as part of the Build Fellowship Program by Open Avenues, with guidance from Sonu Gupta.
+🎓 Built as part of the **Build Fellowship Program by Open Avenues**, with guidance from **Sonu Gupta**.
 Thank you for the support and mentorship!

 ![ChatGPT Image May 2, 2025, 11_09_05 AM](https://github.com/user-attachments/assets/d9ec2a82-2129-42c3-8884-efdd07e26e3d)